litosh-web/loadpackages/readme.md

-Script for install a multiple packages for MODx Revolution
+# Script for install a multiple packages for MODx Revolution

+1. In install.php you should write a packages to install
-- install.php
+2. Run install.php
+3. High limits of running php if it necessary